 Teaching Instructions:

-1. Have students listen to the Ship History Radio podcast episode where Education Director Aimee Bachari interviews Dr. Kelli Nakamura about Asian and Japanese Immigration and the practice of Picture Brides. ** This interview touches on sensitive topics like racism, gender-based violence, child death, and prostitution.
+- Have students listen to the Ship History Radio podcast episodes or watch the films where Education Director Aimee Bachari interviews Dr. Kelli Nakamura about Asian and Japanese Immigration and the practice of Picture Brides. ** This interview touches on sensitive topics like racism, gender-based violence, child death, and prostitution.
 Listen first and assign with sensitivities in mind.**

 Share to Google Classroom